 - For example, infants given probiotics were almost 3 times less likely to develop eczema than infants who did not get probiotics [R].

-Remember, as in anything, functional nutrition is an individualized approach.
+Remember, functional nutrition is an individualized approach.

 Start slow, 1 tablespoon per day of fermented foods, such as sauerkraut, and work your way up.
 If you notice any side effects, do not continue.
 Most importantly, listen to your body.
 No two people are the same, so each autoimmune disease is different too.